|

 Source(s): S1

 Was Superintendent of Syracuse and Utica Railroad.
-Published first NYS Republican newspaper outside of NYC,
+Published first NYS Republican newspaper outside of NYC (Syracuse Evening Chronicle).
+Later successful as a banker and manufacturer.
+Onondaga SVC

 Bates, Abner